March 14, 2019

 When one hears the term “metal roof”, it’s very likely that our thoughts hover around the idea of having a steel roof.
 While it is one of the materials used for a lot of metal roofing systems, there are actually other types of metal roof materials that you can use on your next roofing project.

-Tin is a metal roof material popularly requested in areas like United States and Canada.
+Tin is a metal roof material popularly requested in areas like the United States and Canada.
 This material is often associated with metal roofing and galvanized steel roofing.
 Although it is popular among roof enthusiasts, the material itself is incredibly rare.
 In fact, it’s really rare to see metal roof systems made out of tin shingles.

 Steel is a metal alloy created from iron and various different elements.
-It started as one of the most common materials used in commercial roofing, and eventually made its way to residential roofing after many years.
+It started as one of the most common materials used in commercial roofing and eventually made its way to residential roofing after many years.
 Needless to say, it’s now the common metal material used in many residential metal roof systems.

 There is a common perception that Aluminum does not corrode.
 While this notion is somehow correct, the truth is that it’s actually just highly resistant to corrosion compared to other types of metal.
 This active metal instantaneously reacts to various atmospheric changes and conditions, easily making it perfect for metal roofing systems in areas with a coastal climate.

 Without a doubt, copper is ultimately deemed as the best metal material in the world.
 It is an extremely durable metal that can withstand even hail storms.
 Over the years, it has proven to be one of the toughest metals used in a lot of roofing systems.
 Furthermore, it has a very strong aesthetic value, making it a favorite in a lot of high-end residential homes.

 Have you heard tiny scratching noises in the ceiling?
 Perhaps you have seen holes in the attic insulation?
 These signs...